Neil Murray (Australian musician): Biography

 Murray performed intermittently with Warumpi Band until 2000 while mainly working on his solo career with his backing band, The Rainmakers.
 His fourth solo album, The Wondering Kind, appeared in February 2000, which was self-financed and self-produced.
-By that time he was based in Darwin, but had recorded the album in Sydney during periodic visits over a year.
-For the album he worked with Heckenberg on drums and percussion; and Cotco Lovit on electric, acoustic and upright bass guitar.
+By that time, he was based in Darwin, but he had recorded the album in Sydney during periodic visits over a year.
+For the album, he worked with Heckenberg on drums and percussion, and Cotco Lovit on electric, acoustic and upright bass guitar.
 Other musicians included Stephen Teakle, Brendan Williams, Seamus (aka Jim) Moginie, Lucy Eames, and strings by Coda.
 Seth Jordan of Rhythms magazine opined that the "apathetic music industry seemed unsure whether to categorise Murray's solo work as rock, folk or country, despite critical acclaim", while his live performances "continue to attract a dedicated audience amongst those who appreciate truly well crafted songs".

-In May 2003 Murray issued his next solo album, Going the Distance, which Martin Flanagan of The Age compared to the previous album "[grief] is also the subject of several songs on his new album... but the music is gentler now, lighter in touch".
+In May 2003, Murray issued his next solo album, Going the Distance, which Martin Flanagan of The Age compared to the previous album "[grief] is also the subject of several songs on his new album... but the music is gentler now, lighter in touch".
 The album was co-produced by Murray and Moginie, Flanagan contrasted Murray's depiction of Tom Wills from the track, "Tom Wills Would", with his own understanding in The Call (1998) – a historical novel of the Australian sportsman: "I saw a man destroyed by the weight of contradictions bearing down on him, caught as he was between black and white culture.
 Murray sees a man who acted from choice throughout, even choosing a self-inflicted death ...
 His Tom Wills is the man who supports the local team when no one else will, who won't abide being dropped from the team ...
 He's the man who won't bootlick to authority".
-Also in 2003 Murray recorded a live version of "My Island Home" at a gig at Richmond's Corner Hotel.
+Also in 2003, Murray recorded a live version of "My Island Home" at a gig at Richmond's Corner Hotel.